 Notice.

-A.J.
-Jacobs wrote in Thanks a Thousand that noticing the small things daily that we usually take for granted – a hot cup of morning coffee, the laugh of a child, changing leaves on the trees – ushers in feelings of gratitude.
+In Thanks a Thousand A.J.
+Jacobs wrote that noticing the small things daily that we usually take for granted – a hot cup of morning coffee, a child’s laugh, changing leaves on the trees – ushers in feelings of gratitude.

 Gratitude is grounding.